Cwong2255/CISC3140_Lab2/README.md

-# Writing Assignemnt for Lab Activity #2
+# Writing Assignment for Lab Activity #2